 The portfolio of evidence will be reviewed by UKPHR trained assessors and verified by a panel to inform a recommendation to UKPHR.

-The Practitioner Development Scheme will open for applications in the autumn of 2021 to start January 2022.
+The Practitioner Development Scheme will open for applications in October 2021.

 If you have any queries about the scheme, please contact Joanne.McEwan@hee.nhs.uk